 In most cases, your medical marijuana doctor may recommend adjusting:

-Keeping a symptom tracker as you and your physician change your treatment plan is often helpful, as well.
+Some individuals find relief in simple measures like a hot shower, but keeping a symptom tracker as you and your physician change your treatment plan is often helpful, as well.

 Whether you or a loved one is using medical weed, it’s essential you work with your medical marijuana doctor to ensure your treatment is offering you the maximum benefits — in most cases, medical pot does.
-If you’re experiencing unwanted side effects, schedule an appointment to discuss them with your physician, as they may be able to recommend useful changes.
+If you’re experiencing unwanted side effects, cannabis users should schedule an appointment to discuss them with your physician, as they may be able to recommend useful changes.